top of page

 1. The Beginning: Licensing and Training

-• 20–30 hours of pre-service training
+• Pre-Service Training: 20–30 hours of training designed to prepare you.

 2. Placement: Welcoming Your First Child

-Expect:
+What to Expect:

-• A mix of excitement and nerves
+• Mixed Emotions: Feelings of excitement and nerves are normal.

 You’re not expected to have all the answers.
-Your role is to provide structure, consistency, and compassion as the child begins to feel safe.
+Your primary role is to provide structure, consistency, and compassion as the child begins to feel safe.

-• Gradual signs of attachment and growth
+• Signs of Growth: You may notice gradual signs of attachment and progress.

 4. The Learning Curve: Self-Reflection and Growth

-• Open communication with your TFC specialist
+• Open Communication: Maintain dialogue with your TFC specialist.

 5. The Milestones: Celebrating Progress

 At Intercept Health TFC, we believe in the power of family, therapeutic support, and community.
 We’re proud to walk alongside you during every part of this journey.
+If you're interested in becoming a TFC parent in Virginia, Contact us today to learn more about how you can make a difference in a child’s life.

 Intercept Health TFC Logo With Outline